ihatemyisp/homebridge-vizio-remote/README.md

 ## Setting Up
 To configure `homebridge-vizio-remote`, you'll need to know the LAN IP address or hostname of your display.
 You can find this in the SmartCast app, or on the display's menu.

-**Note**: it's recommended that you use the display's hostname, as it isn't likely to change like it's IP address will.
+**Note**: It is recommended that you use the display's hostname, as it isn't likely to change like it's IP address will.
 The default hostname appears to be `viziocasttv.local`.

-You'll need to pair your display with Homebridge so your display will accept commands to control it. `homebridge-vizio-remote` comes with a helpful setup script that walks you through the process.
+You'll need to pair your display with Homebridge so your display will accept commands to control it.
+This repository comes with a helpful setup script that walks you through the process.
 To use it, use:

 ````
 node node_modules/homebridge-vizio-remote/setup.js